Melissa Cerrato

 Melissa Cerrato is a member of the Pennsylvania House of Representatives from the 151st district.
 She won her race in 2022 by 58 votes and was sworn in on January 3, 2023.

+Biography

+Cerrato's sister is Anne Caprara, the chief of staff to Illinois Governor J. B. Pritzker.
-Cerrato focused her campaign on reproductive rights, funding public schools, sensible gun legislation, affordable living, and government accountability.

-Cerrato's win was pivotal in flipping the Pennsylvania House to the Democrats for the first time in 12 years.
+Cerrato focused her 2022 campaign on reproductive rights, funding public schools, sensible gun legislation, affordable living, and government accountability.
+Her win was pivotal in flipping the Pennsylvania House to the Democrats for the first time in twelve years.